STUDY JAPANESE ONLINE WITH NATIVES HERE

 What is it like to be a vegetarian in Japan?
 It's difficult?

-Doing some research I discovered that it is not easy to be a vegetarian in Japan.
-Although Japan has a low cancer rate and a long life expectancy, it's not because they stop eating meat.
-In fact, the Japanese diet is made up of a lot of meat everywhere, making life difficult for vegetarians or vegans.
+I found out that it's not easy to be vegetarian in Japan.
+Despite Japan having a low cancer rate and a long life expectancy, it's not because they avoid eating meat.
+In reality, the Japanese diet consists of a lot of meat everywhere, making it difficult for vegetarians or vegans.

-Although you can find several dishes that apparently don't have meat, most of them have sauce and broth with fish oil and meats, sometimes even the salad has fish flakes.
-Being a vegetarian in Japan is complicated, mainly due to the fact that in Japan it is not customary to change or remove any ingredient from a particular dish.
-Asking the cook not to add a certain item to the plate is considered rude and so some refuse to do so.
+Although you will find many dishes that apparently do not contain meat, most of them have sauce and broth with fish oil and meats; sometimes even the salad has fish flakes.
+Being a vegetarian in Japan is complicated, especially because it is not customary in Japan to alter or remove any ingredient from a particular dish.
+Asking the cook not to add a certain item to the dish is considered rude, and because of this, some refuse to do it.

 Vegetarian in japan